 By the time of the Roman Empire – about 100 AD – people were also growing and eating oats in Italy.
 The Romans thought of oats as a kind of yucky food, like millet, good for horses, but also something people could eat if there wasn’t anything else.

 By the Middle Ages, people ate oats alongside rye and barley in Britain, especially in Scotland and Ireland, and the Vikings kept on eating oats.
-In Poland and Russia people ate more rye rye bread and less oats.
+In Poland and Russia people ate more rye bread and less oats.

 In Scandinavia, people started to eat more rye bread.
 Further south, villages in the Alps that had once grown wheat had to start growing oats instead.
 Probably more people in northern Europe ate more oats (and rye) during the Little Ice Age than they had before – and they were pretty unhappy about it.

-In America, people mostly grew oats for horses to eat, so when people stopped keeping very many horses – when cars and trucks were invented – they also grew a lot less oats.
+In America, people mostly grew oats for horses to eat, so when people stopped keeping very many horses – when cars and trucks became popular, in the 1920s – they also grew a lot less oats.
 The end of the Little Ice Age about 1850 AD also made it easier to grow wheat across North America.